 This step I would recommend to you to do it immediately as broken links are really bad for overall SEO score of your blog.
-You can use WordPress plugin call Broken link checker or desktop tool call Integrity to find all broken link on your blog.
+You can use a WordPress plugin called Linkwhisper or desktop tool call Integrity to find all broken link on your blog.

 These are not notable changes that I have done in the last couple of weeks and traffic has improved for the blog, and I would recommend you to try making these changes to your blog, and it might have an improved traffic effect on your blog.

 One thing which I want you to read before you drop a comment is: How not to write meaningless content for utter success, as if you understand this Mantra, your blog will grow faster than you can imagine.